Maybe You've Been Brainwashed Too: Commercial performance

 In the United States, the album debuted on the Billboard 200 at number 199 on the week of November 28, 1998.
 On January 16, 1999, the album rose into the top 100 on the chart for the first time, climbing 33 spots to number 79.
 The album reached its number 41 peak on February 13.
 The album remained at its peak the following week, then fell to number 51 on the Billboard 200 dated February 27.
 The album spent a total of 40 weeks on the chart, and placed at number 126 on the year-end Billboard 200 in 1998.
 It achieved Platinum status (1,000,000 copies sold) in the United States less than a year after its release.

 The album also achieved some foreign success.
 On the UK Albums Chart, the album reached a peak of number 10.
 The album also charted within the top 40 in Austria, New Zealand, Germany, and Sweden, and peaked outside of the top 40 in the Netherlands and Switzerland.

-The New Radicals' debut single, "You Get What You Give", was released on November 13, 1998, and was commercially successful.
+The New Radicals' debut single, "You Get What You Give", was released on November 3, 1998, and was commercially successful.
 It reached number one in both Canada and New Zealand, and the top five in the United Kingdom.
-In the United States, the song peaked at number 36, on the Billboard Hot 100.
-The song reached the top 10 of the US Alternative Songs chart, where it peaked at number eight, and also performed well on the Pop Songs and Adult Pop Songs charts, peaking at numbers 14 and 11, respectively.
+In the United States, the song peaked at number 36 on the Billboard Hot 100.
+The song reached the top 10 of the US Modern Rock Tracks chart, where it peaked at number eight, and also performed well on the Mainstream Top 40 and Adult Top 40 charts, peaking at numbers 14 and 11, respectively.
 The song also entered the top 40 in Australia, Norway, Sweden, Belgium, the Netherlands, Austria, Germany, and Chile.

 "Someday We'll Know" was slated as the album's second single, but the group disbanded before its official release, and the song was far less successful than its predecessor, charting in several European countries.
 In the United States, the song failed to enter the Billboard Hot 100, although it did manage to reach the Adult Top 40, where it spent 11 weeks and peaked at number 28.
 In the United Kingdom, the song managed to enter the singles chart, but it peaked at number 48 and spent only two weeks in the top 100.
 "Mother We Just Can't Get Enough" was planned to be the album's third single, but was never commercially released, due to the group's dissolution.